pittmesh/governance/anti-harassment.markdown

 *Document Last Updated: Jan 24, 2014*

-[Meta Mesh, LLC](http://www.metamesh.org), known simply as Meta Mesh, is dedicated to proving a  harassment-free environment for its employees, volunteers, contractors,customers, and users.
+[Meta Mesh, LLC](http://www.metamesh.org), known simply as Meta Mesh, is dedicated to proving a harassment-free environment for its employees, volunteers, contractors, customers, and users.
 All forms of harassment relating to, but not limited to race, gender, sexuality, appearance, disability, skill level, etc, are forbidden and will not be tolerated under any circumstances.